leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### There's always something to do

 - Just not visible yet
-- Not everyone likes TODO lists, so organizing issues helps
+  - Not everyone likes TODO lists, so organizing issues may help
+- You can start from today:
   - Handle duplicate issues, comment on Discussions, help with repros
-  - Try yourself and add docs, or just fix typos
+  - Add missing docs, or just fix typos
   - Make CI logs more readable
   - etc...
+- Just post your feedback!
+  - Especially positive, it helps me a lot! 🥰

-I recommend to understand the project culture before jumping in.
+Still, I recommend to understand the project culture before jumping in.
 Some are welcoming, others have high standards.

 ---